Azure/aks-periscope/README.md

 See [this guide](./docs/testing.md) for running automated tests in a CI or development environment.

+### Manual Testing

-**Tip**: To test local changes, there are instructions for running Periscope in a `Kind` cluster in the ['dev' Kustomize overlay notes](./deployment/overlays/dev/README.md).
-This allows for altering the configuration without touching any source-controlled files.
+You can build and run Periscope locally in a `Kind` cluster using the ['dev' Kustomize overlay notes](./deployment/overlays/dev/README.md).

-**Tip**: To test changes in a GitHub branch, there are instructions for running images published to a local GHCR registry in the ['dynamic-image' Kustomize overlay notes](./deployment/overlays/dynamic-image/README.md#ghcr).This is especially useful for verifying Windows images.
+To build and push a Docker image to an external registry (GHCR or ACR), and then deploy that to any (local or cloud-hosted) cluster, please refer to the ['dynamic-image' Kustomize overlay notes](./deployment/overlays/dynamic-image/README.md#ghcr).

 ## Dependent Consuming Tools and Working Contract